t3moses/Crews/README.txt

 3. debug.txt lists the non-compliance scores for each iteration and each event date.
 It also lists the causes of non-compliance in the final assignment.

-4. tickets.html contains a ticket for each space on a participating boat.
+4. tickets.html contains a ticket for each space on an available boat.